 Feuding families, fire-breathing dragons and the Army of the Dead hardly seems the perfect setting in which to find relevance to today’s business leaders.
-Yet with the return of so many strong characters to our screens, from Cersei Lannister to Jon Snow to Brienne of Tarth, it isn’t difficult to find leadership personalities and characteristics that resonate with the modern-day workplace.
+Yet with the recent return of so many strong characters to our screens, from Cersei Lannister to Jon Snow to Brienne of Tarth, it isn’t difficult to find leadership personalities and characteristics that resonate with the modern-day workplace.
 Poor managerial and leadership skills are perhaps the biggest reasons for employee disengagement - according to a survey conducted by the Chartered Management Institute, bad management could be costing UK businesses more than £19 billion in lost working hours every year.

 A loyal leader, who is fair and smart in his approach and capable of making difficult decisions.
 Somebody with integrity who treats everyone equally and is skilled at building teams and morale.